JetBrains/compose-multiplatform/tutorials/Web/Building_UI/README.md

 ) {}
 ```

-There are also specific attributes for the following elements:
+Some other elements that provide specific attributes include:
 - Button
 - Form
 - Input